TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 #### Instance Lifecycle

-* Terminating - Will shut it down, resources will be reallocated
+* Terminating - Will shut it down, resources will be reallocated.
+Termination protection is turned off by default
 * Stopping - Will lose nonpersistent public IP address and data on instance volume, but not data on EBS vol

 You can also change its instance type to increase or decrease its compute, memory, and stor-